anilabraham-IT/IntuneEDU/IntuneEDU/remote-assist-mobile-devices.md

 ---
 # required metadata

-title: Remote assistance for mobile devices managed by Intune for Education
+title: Remote assistance options for mobile devices managed by Intune for Education
 description: There are four different options to remotely assist students and teachers with their mobile devices when you can't be there in person.
 keywords:
 author: lenewsad
-ms.author: lenewsad
+ms.author: lanewsad
 manager: dougeby
 ms.date: 04/14/2020
 ms.topic: conceptual